kyue26/kyue26/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-My name is Katherine Y., and I'm a candidate for a Bachelor of Science in Computer Science at the University of Pennsylvania.
+My name is Katherine, and I'm a candidate for a Bachelor of Science in Computer Science at the University of Pennsylvania.
 Enjoy!